Sorry I did not paste the URL here..

 I totally agree that procrastination is hard to cure.
 It's like an addiction or fear in most people's hearts.
 Some people are completely into procrastination; and others are victims who are trying to improve their problems, but have not yet succeeded.
 Instead of digging into our brains to find a cure, why don't we just try to convert it to a positive energy and be type-C procrastinators?

-put off working on small stuff to work on big stuff".
+According to Paul Graham, type-C procrastinators "put off working on small stuff to work on big stuff".
 They are successful people who try to divert their attention to small tasks that can later contribute to the bigger tasks.
 Admittedly, big tasks are scary and time-consuming.
 They are always dreadful to be dealt with.
 Many people have a hard time battling against the temptation of putting down the big stuff, and do the easy small stuff.
 It's reasonable that small things such as errands and leisure hobbies are more enjoyable and greater sense of accomplishment.
 However, the reality is, we have big things to do!
 Even if we become a coach potato, this won't drive away the big nasty tasks.
 They will always haunt us back unless we get them done.

-solutions to my situation.
+To be a good procrastinator, is to have the ability to control the big tasks.
+Don't let the big projects control over you.
+There are several tips Graham offers that I think are very effective solutions to my situation.
 First, chop the big task into small chunks, do it little by little.
 Small tasks are always easier to swallow than the gigantic ones.
 This will definitely encourage me to start things earlier.
 Secondly, change my mentality to delight and easy attitude.
 In other words, try not to scare yourself before you even start doing anything.
 Last but not least, share the work with friends.
 A supportive group pressure will eventually push you to accomplish more than you are able to.

 4. Miscellaneous weaknesses